FizaTM/harus_tidy/README.md

    * 561 angle(Z,gravityMean)

 3. Use descriptive activity names to name the activities in the data set

+   Possible Solution:
+   * Use c("walking", "walking_upstairs", "walking_downstairs", "sitting", "standing", "lying")
+   instead of 1:6.
+See activity_labels.txt

 4. Appropriately labels the data set with descriptive variable names.

+   Possible Solution:
+   * Use variables names from features.txt instead of V1:V561

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## First Exploration of the Data